This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Noise Pollution and its Effects”.

 Explanation: Noise pollution can cause various health impacts on humans and other organisms.
 This health impacts leads to various issues like reduced in the mental health, hearing loss either temporary or permanent, loss in efficiency and many more.

-Explanation: Decibel of threshold of hearing is 0, for rustle of leaves the dB is 10, for broadcasting studio dB is 20 and for Bedroom at night the dB is 30.
+Explanation: Decibel of the threshold of hearing is 0, for the rustle of leaves the dB is 10, for broadcasting studio dB is 20 and for Bedroom at night the dB is 30.
 This dB various based on the noise and the environmental conditions.

 Explanation: Threshold of pain is described as the maximum level in which one can sustain the noise after this the noise and cause several health related issues and it even damage the hearing capacity permanently or temporarily.

-6. State true or false.
-All sound is noise.
+6. All sound is noise.